Excel VBA Write Text File

 Step 7: Save and Close Text File

-Once the content is written in a text file, we need to save and close the text file.
+Once we write the content in a text file, we need to save and close the text file.

 Code:

-Now, run the code this manually or through shortcut excel key F5.
+Now, run the code manually or through the shortcut excel key F5.
 It will write the mentioned content in the mentioned text file.

 Example #2

-Now we will see how to write the data of excel sheet to a text file.
+Now, we will see how to write the data of the Excel sheet into a text file.

-For this example, I have created simple data in excel like below.
+For this example, we have created simple data in Excel like below.

 Step 1: With the continuation of the old example, define two more variables as Integer to find the last row and last column.